 - The bladder is made from a puncture-resistant material to help prevent accidents and make the product more durable.

-- The manufacturer says the wedge should work with all types of beds, including innerspring, foam, latex, and pillow top mattresses.
+- The manufacturer says the wedge should work with all types of beds, including innerspring, memory foam mattresses, latex, and pillow top mattresses.

 - This is a pricey wedge, so it won’t be affordable for everyone.